datawithrishabh/AtliQ-Hardware-Sales-Analytics-Project/README.md

-# AtliQ-Hardware-Sales-and-Finance-Analytics-Project
+# AtliQ-Hardware-Sales-Analytics-Project
-This is an Excel project to analyze sales and finance data for AtliQ Hardware to identify trends, assess performance, and support strategic decision-making.
+This is an Excel project to analyze sales data for AtliQ Hardware to identify trends, assess performance, and support strategic decision-making.

 ## Sales Report :

-The AtliQ Hardware Customer Net Sales Report for the years 2019, 2020, and 2021 offers a comprehensive overview of the company's financial performance.
+The AtliQ Hardware Customer Net Sales Report for the years 2019, 2020, and 2021 offers a comprehensive overview of the company's performance.
 This report is a valuable resource for retailers, consumers, and stakeholders seeking to understand the company's sales trends and growth over a three-year period.

 - **Project objective:**